 We have a variety of egg bites and egg cups on FFF.
 These cheesy sous vide egg bites and our bacon wrapped egg cups are two of our most popular egg recipes and now we are adding this copy cat Starbucks egg bite recipe to the list!

-Why do we love this Instant Pot Egg Bite recipe?
+Why we love this Instant Pot Egg Bites recipe

-- These egg bites are light and fluffy because they are made in a pressure cooker.
+- Light & fluffy: These egg bites are light and fluffy because they are made in a pressure cooker.

-- You can use any kid of mix-ins that you want, the options are endless.
+- Versatile: You can use any kind of mix-ins that you want, the options are endless.

-- Egg bites are a healthy addition to breakfast or just a protein-packed snack for any time of the day.
+- Healthy: This egg bites recipe is a healthy addition to breakfast or just a protein-packed snack for any time of the day.

 You only need a few ingredients to make these Instant Pot Egg Bites.
 Guess what?
 You can decide on what type of ingredients you want to use depending on what mood you’re in.
 First, let’s go over the ingredients that we decided to use.